close

 New call-to-action

-Previously, it was assumed that because users navigated different social media channels through the day, it was important to keep following them everywhere.
-But people slip into different mental states when they are on Instagram, Facebook and LinkedIn.
-Treating them as a single point contact is counterproductive.
+Previously, it was assumed that because users navigated different social media channels throughout the day, it was important to keep following them everywhere.
+But people slip into different mental states when they are on Instagram, Facebook, and LinkedIn.
+Treating them as a single point of contact is counterproductive.

-The effort should be to find the social media channel and the tone that resonates with the largest number of prospects.
-That provides the best payoff over time, instead of simply being present and seen frequently.
+The effort should be to find the social media channel and tone that resonates with the largest number of prospects.
+This will provide the best payoff over time, rather than simply being present and seen frequently.

 That’s the best way to build social proof.